 - Roy R. Pachecano, Program Manager, Sustainable Business Program, Institute for Economic Development

-- Harrison Pierce, Junior, Construction Science and Management major, College of Architecture
+- Harrison Pierce, Junior, Construction Science and Management major, College of Architecture, Construction and Planning

-- Hazem Rashed-Ali, Assistant Professor of Architecture, College of Architecture
+- Hazem Rashed-Ali, Assistant Professor of Architecture, College of Architecture, Construction and Planning

 - Les Shephard, Director, Texas Sustainable Energy Research Institute, and USAA Robert F. McDermott Distinguished Chair in Engineering

 - Dave Riker, Associate Vice President for Facilities